 Different Ways to Make Low Carb Magic Bars

 There are a few different ways you can change this up a bit.
 I don’t think I would change it too much, but here’s a couple of ideas you can do.

 - Different types of nuts – Almonds, cashews, peanuts, walnuts, pecans, hazelnuts just to name a few.
-I used a combo of pecans and walnuts.
-But you can use all of just 1 nut, or do a combo of 2, 3 or even 4 nuts.
+I used a combo of pecans and walnuts, but you can use all of them, just 1 nut, or do a combo of 2, 3, or even 4 nuts.